-When talking about construction of rods, or when looking at buying a rod, there are several terms used; primarily "action" and "power".
+When discussing the construction of rods or buying a rod, there are several terms used, primarily "action" and "power."
 Many folks assume these terms to be interchangeable, but they are not.
-They each describe unique characteristics that affect rod performance, how the bait is presented and ultimately how, or if, you catch fish.
+Instead, they each describe unique characteristics that affect rod performance, how the bait is presented, and ultimately how, or if, you catch fish.

 Let's get one thing straight: Not understanding the difference between action and power will not prevent you from catching fish.
-However, knowing the differences and understanding how they affect your application and presentation will make you better and land you more fish.
-It's like the saying "when all you have is a hammer in your toolbox, everything is a nail."
+However, knowing the differences and how they affect your application and presentation will make you better and land you more fish.
+It's like the saying, "when all you have is a hammer in your toolbox, everything is a nail."
 You can catch fish with a broom handle and twine, but this will limit your options and opportunities.
-Hopefully, if you read this article, at the end you will understand why.
+If you read this article, in the end, you will understand why.

 Think of action as how "fast" it takes for the blank to return to "rest" after being put under load.
-A fast blank is not going to flex very far from its resting state.
-Once the load is released it will not take long for the blank to return.
-Conversely, a "slow" blank is going to flex in the top three-fourths of the blank.
-The range of motion is going to be much greater and will take longer for the blank to return to the at-rest state, thus, the term "slow" is used to describe this characteristic.
+A fast blank will not flex very far from its resting state.
+Once the load is released, it will not take long for the blank to return.
+Conversely, a "slow" blank will flex in the top three-fourths of the blank.
+The range of motion will be much more significant, and it will take longer for the blank to return to the at-rest state.
+Thus, the term "slow" is used to describe this characteristic.

-As you can see, Action and Power are not the same and cannot be used interchangeably as some think.
+As you can see, Action and Power are different and cannot be used interchangeably as some think.

-Fishing rods do not have this "standard".
-A fast action, medium power St. Croix blank may, and probably will, have different action and power characteristics when compared to a fast action, medium power G. Loomis or Lamiglas blank.
+Fishing rods do not have this "standard."
+A fast action, medium power St. Croix blank may and probably will have different action and power characteristics compared to a fast action, medium power G. Loomis or Lamiglas blank.

-At this point you are probably thinking, "OK, I get it.
-Action refers to rod flex and Power refers the rod's resistance to flexing.
+At this point, you are probably thinking, "OK, I get it.
+Action refers to rod flex, and Power refers to the rod's resistance to flexing.
 But how does all this techno-jargon help me catch fish?"

-Using the design criteria and inherent characteristics of a blank will aid in specific techniques and presentations.
+Using a blank's design criteria and inherent characteristics will aid in specific techniques and presentations.
 Using blank characteristics to your advantage will provide you the benefit of making the most out of every opportunity to land fish.
-Let's add more tools to that toolbox in addition to the hammer.
+So, let's add more tools to that toolbox in addition to the hammer.

 The discussion around technique application will center on Action as opposed to Power.
-Both traits are designed into the blank by the manufacturer, but action will be the most critical characteristic when discussing and evaluating techniques and presentations.
+The manufacturer designed both traits into the blank, but action will be the most critical characteristic when discussing and evaluating techniques and presentations.

 The primary benefits of an Extra-Fast blank are its sensitivity and the quick response to bringing the inherent power of the blank into play when fighting the fish.
-The Extra-Fast blank will be stiffer, which will transmit vibration to your hand much more efficiently than a slow/soft blank.
+In addition, the Extra-Fast blank will be stiffer, transmitting vibration to your hand much more efficiently than a slow/soft blank.

-The Extra-Fast blank is a prime consideration for single hook applications where sensitivity is needed to detect the smallest of nibbles, then immediate power to set the hook.
-Primary techniques for these blanks are worm and jig presentations, spinnerbait and some swimbaits.
+The Extra-Fast blank is a prime consideration for single hook applications where sensitivity is needed to detect the smallest nibbles and then immediate power to set the hook.
+Primary techniques for these blanks are worm and jig presentations, spinnerbait, and some swimbaits.

 Although the Extra-Fast blank provides exceptional sensitivity and efficient access to the power of the blank, the Extra-Fast tip works against you somewhat while fighting the fish.
 Because the Extra-Fast blank returns to the at-rest position very quickly, the Extra-Fast tip makes it very difficult to maintain proper tension to keep the lure secure.

 As the hooked fish surges and lunges to get loose, maintaining too much tension with a stiff blank could cause the hook to tear a hole in the fish's mouth or make the hole larger, allowing the fish to throw the bait.
 Too little tension will also help contribute to the fish throwing the lure.
-When the fish lunges against a loose line, then the line suddenly tightens, the force of the lunge in conjunction with the power of the rod could cause the hook to pull portions of the mouth, lips, or muscles off the fish.
+When the fish lunges against a loose line, the line suddenly tightens.
+The force of the lunge, in conjunction with the rod's power, could cause the hook to pull portions of the mouth, lips, or muscles off the fish.
 Not only could you miss the fish of a lifetime, but worse yet, the fish may be permanently injured.

-The Fast action blank maintains most of the sensitivity found in the Extra-Fast blank, but given that it is a "Fast" action, has more flex.
-After hookup, the more flexible tip will provide better fish fighting capability.
-The tip, and in turn the blank, can absorb more of the shock as the fish surges and lunges and will maintain better tension on the line.
+The Fast action blank maintains most of the sensitivity found in the Extra-Fast blank, but given that it is a "Fast" action, it has more flex.
+After the hookup, the more flexible tip will provide better fish-fighting capability.
+In addition, the tip, and the blank, can absorb more of the shock as the fish surges and lunges and will maintain better tension on the line.

 Good applications for fast action rods are techniques where sensitivity is just as important as fighting ability.
-A primary application for Fast action rods is throwing single hook rigs through and over loose weeds and grass.
-A more limber, flexible rod would have difficulty generating the needed power to jerk the lure free from weeds and grass.
+For example, a primary application for Fast action rods is throwing single hook rigs through and over loose weeds and grass.
+A more limber, flexible rod would have difficulty generating the power to jerk the lure free from weeds and grass.

 Moderate to Slow:

-The Moderate to Slow action blanks are usually good for multi-hook (treble) lures such as crank baits, rattle baits and jerk baits.
-These fast moving fish finding baits work best with a soft tip action and the ability to throw the lure over long distances.
+The Moderate to Slow action blanks are usually suitable for multi-hook (treble) lures such as crankbaits, rattle baits, and jerk baits.
+These fast-moving fish-finding baits work best with a soft tip action and the ability to throw the lure over long distances.

 These lures and presentations typically require less sensitivity and focus more on keeping the fish hooked.
 The wire diameter of the treble hook is typically thinner than a single hook and requires less pressure to set the hook.
 In addition, given that there are more hooks, there are more opportunities for a good hook set.

 The Slow tip will cause the blank to return to the at-rest position much more slowly than faster action blanks.
-With this characteristic, proper tension is much easier to maintain, keeping the hook engaged while the fish surges and lunges.
-The rod is much more adept at reacting to the fish's abrupt actions.
+Proper tension is much easier to maintain with this characteristic, keeping the hook engaged while the fish surges and lunges.
+In addition, the rod is much more adept at reacting to the fish's abrupt actions.

 I remember fishing from the shore one time.
-I was getting ready to pull my rattletrap from the water when I saw a three-pound Largemouth Bass come darting in, take the bait and swim rapidly away.
+I was getting ready to pull my rattletrap from the water when I saw a three-pound Largemouth Bass come darting in, take the bait, and swim rapidly away.
 It happened in the time it probably took you to read this sentence.
-I didn't have time to react, release the spool, drop pressure, set the hook, etc. Instead, the slow action of the rod allowed the fish to inhale the bait, turn, swim away and set the hook itself while I stood there watching in amazement.
+I didn't have time to react, release the spool, drop pressure, set the hook, etc. So instead, the slow action of the rod allowed the fish to inhale the bait, turn, swim away, and set the hook itself while I stood there watching in amazement.

 Ok, I am starting to get into fish stories now, so let me close this discussion.
-This has been a very high level overview for rod action and power.
+This has been a very high-level overview of rod action and power.
 It is meant to cover the basics and how the two characteristics benefit and impact each other for various techniques.
-Use this information to better equip yourself when on the water AND when choosing a new rod.
+You can use this information to equip yourself better when on the water AND when choosing a new rod.